 The province of Alajuela is the second largest province in Costa Rica and is located in the north-central region of the country.
 While there are many ecosystems in this province, two distinct areas stand out above the others.
 This includes the Northern Plains (Llanuras del Norte) and the Central Valley highlands.

-Alajuela is best known for the beauty of it’s natural environment.
-The fertile lands allow for locals to cultivate tropical ornamentals, coffee, rice, corn, pineapples, bananas, sugarcane and root and green vegetables.
+Alajuela is best known for the beauty of its natural environment.
+The fertile lands allow locals to cultivate tropical ornamentals, coffee, rice, corn, pineapples, bananas, sugarcane and root, and green vegetables.
 While there are many areas in Costa Rica which produce coffee, the Alajuela province is the largest producer of coffee in the whole country.

 Culture and History